kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 # Security Considerations {#sec-considerations}

-* The academic works proposing KEM-Auth contain a in-depth technical discussion of and a proof of the security of the handshake protocol without client authentication [KEMTLS].
+* The academic works proposing AuthKEM (KEMTLS) contain a in-depth technical discussionof and a proof of the security of the handshake protocol without client authentication [KEMTLS].
 The work proposing the variant protocol [KEMTLSPDK] with pre-distributed public keys has a proof for both unilaterally and mutually authenticated handshakes.

+* We have proofs of the security of KEMTLS and KEMTLS-PDK in Tamarin.
+  The academic write-up of this is work in progress.

-* Application Data sent prior to receiving the server's last explicit authentication message (the Finished message) can be subject to a client downgrade attack, and has weaker forward secrecy compared to TLS 1.3.
+* Application Data sent prior to receiving the server's last explicit authentication message (the Finished message) can be subject to a client certificate suite downgrade attack.
 Full downgrade resilience and forward secrecy is achieved once the handshake completes.

-* The client's certificate is kept secret from active observers by the derivation of the `client_authenticated_handshake_secret`, which ensures that only the intended server can read the client's identity.
+* The client's certificate is kept secret from active observers by the derivation of the `client_authenticated_handshake_secret`, which ensures that only the intended server can read the client's identity.]

 * When the client opportunistically sends its certificate, it is not encrypted under a forward-secure key.
 This has similar considerations and trade-offs as